-How Activities of Daily Living (ADLs) for seniors can help determine if your loved one needs a higher level of care.
+Measuring Activities of Daily Living (ADLs) can help determine if your loved one needs a higher level of care.

 It can be difficult to know when your loved one is no longer able to live on their own.
-One way health care professionals determine a senior’s level of care is through assessing: Instrumental Activities of Daily Living (IADL) and Activities of Daily Living (ADL).
-Knowing what to look for can help you determine next steps and if your loved one needs a Personal Care Community.
+One way health care professionals determine if a senior needs care or can continue to live independently is through assessing their Instrumental Activities of Daily Living (IADL) and Activities of Daily Living (ADL).
+By knowing what to look for, you can determine the next steps for your loved one and figure out whether or not they need a Personal Care community.

 According to the not-for-profit Institute on Aging, physical limitations increase with age:

 - Among seniors 65-74, 13% of men and 19% of women reported being unable to perform at least one ADL

 - Among seniors 85+, 40% of men and 53% of women were unable to perform at least one ADL

 - In 2009, 25% of Medicare beneficiaries age 65+ reported difficulty with at least one ADL

 Being aware of the signs can help you get a jump on finding the right fit for your loved one.
 If you have questions about your loved one’s ability to live at home, consult your family physician or another health care professional.
 To discuss your options, schedule an ADL assessment for your loved one or learn more about our personal care, fill out the Contact Us form on this page or call us at 484.577.3515.

 You can also download our Activities of Daily Living Checklist.